 US Nuclear Fuel Cycle

-• The USA has nuclear fuel production capacity insufficient for domestic needs.
-A new enrichment plant is licensed to expand.
+- The USA has nuclear fuel production capacity insufficient for domestic needs.

 Uranium resources and mining

 In the 1950s, the USA had a great deal of uranium mining, promoted by federal subsidies.
 Peak production since 1970 was 16,800 tU in 1980, when there were over 250 mines in operation.
 This abruptly dropped to 50 in 1984 when 5,700 tU was produced, and then there was a steady decline to 2003, by which time there were only two small operations producing a total of under 1000 tU/yr, or about 5% of the uranium consumed by US nuclear plants.
-So, for the first step in the nuclear fuel cycle, the US must rely on imports of uranium from countries such as Canada and Australia, or downblended weapons-grade uranium from Russia (see section on Military surplus and other government stocks below).
+So, for the first step in the nuclear fuel cycle, the US must rely on imports of uranium from countries such as Canada and Australia.
+For some time the country's reactors also used downblended weapons-grade uranium from Russia (see section on Military surplus and other government stocks below).

-As the price of uranium has increased from historic lows, there was a revival in exploration and plans to reopen old mines.
-Exploration expenditure increased over 2007-08 to $50.3 million, but has dropped since.
-A number of companies announced plans to refurbish and restart mines in Wyoming, Colorado, Utah, Arizona and New Mexico.
-There are now operating mines in Texas, Colorado, Nebraska, Utah, and Wyoming (see US Nuclear Fuel Cycle Appendix 1: US Uranium Mining and Exploration).
+As the price of uranium increased from historic lows, there was a revival in exploration and plans to reopen old mines.
+Exploration expenditure increased over 2007-08 to $50.3 million, but then dropped again with uranium prices.
+Since 2022, exploration activity has increased again, and decisions have been made to restart many mines.

 Most US production has been from New Mexico and Wyoming.
-Some 40% of resources are in New Mexico and amenable to ISL recovery.
-Resources on the western Colorado Plateau require conventional mining and milling, as does high-grade breccia pipe mineralisation in northwest Arizona.
+Some 40% of resources are in New Mexico and amenable to in-situ leaching (ISL).
+Resources on the western Colorado Plateau require conventional mining and milling, as does high-grade breccia pipe mineralization in northwest Arizona.
 Smaller resources are in Utah, Nebraska and Texas.
-Production potential is about 50% underground mining, 26% open pit and 24% in situ leach (ISL).
+Production potential is about 50% underground mining, 26% open pit and 24% ISL.

 US uranium production, tonnes

-In mid-2009, the Nuclear Regulatory Commission (NRC) issued a generic environmental impact statement (EIS) on ISL (or in situ recovery, ISR) mining in the western USA.
-This will streamline but not eliminate the requirement for a supplementary EIS for each new mine.
-The NRC expects 17 applications for ISL facilities in the next couple of years, with each taking two years to process, including public participation.
+In mid-2009, the Nuclear Regulatory Commission (NRC) issued a generic environmental impact statement (EIS) on ISL (or in situ recovery, ISR) mining in western USA.
+This streamlined the requirement for a supplementary EIS for each new mine.

 Details of US uranium mining are in US Nuclear Fuel Cycle Appendix 1: US Uranium Mining and Exploration.